ktd2001/ktd2001.github.io/_posts/How-To-Implement-A-Neural-Network-From-Scratch.md

 # Back Propagation
 Back propagation tries to find the error from the output found in the feed-forward by using the weights, loss function, and gradient decents.
-With the right learning rate and additional epochs (cycles), hopefully the algorithms is able to find the a better minimun as it moves throughout the gradient decent.
-The loss function allows for measuring how well the network is performing.
+With the right learning rate and additional epochs (cycles), hopefully the algorithms is able to find the a local minimun as it moves throughout the gradient decent.
+The loss function measuring how well the model is performing.

 <img src="../assets/how-to-implement-a-neural-network-from-scratch/learningrate_lossfunction.png" align="center" >